$0 0

 Spicy Seafood Cioppino

-RECIPE BY Emma Teal Laukitis & Claire Neaton, The Salmon Sisters
+Words By - Emma Teal Laukitis and Claire Neaton, The Salmon Sisters

 Experience the ocean’s freshest delicacies with our mom’s favorite fish stew.
 Originating in San Francisco, this Italian American dish was traditionally made from the cold and salty Pacific Ocean’s catch of the day stewed with juicy fresh tomatoes in a wine sauce.
 Our mom’s recipe pulls in Alaska’s seasonal shellfish, halibut, crab, and shrimp.
 The beau- tiful thing about it is seafood can be substituted according to seasonal availability.
 This dish calls for store-bought arrabbiata pasta sauce as the base, which is typically made with tomatoes, garlic, and spicy red peppers cooked in olive oil.
 Serve the stew with crusty, buttery, toasted sourdough bread for dipping and prolonging the rich flavors of the sea.